 Prior to April 15, the Treasurer of the Agency submits a tentative budget for the Agency for the ensuing fiscal year to the Agency Board, the Nevada Department of Taxation and the Citizens via public hearings.
 The Nevada Department of Taxation notifies the Agency whether or not the budget is in compliance with the appropriate regulations.
-Public hearings, at which all changes made to the tentative budget are indicated, are conducted on the third Tuesday in May.
+Public hearings, at which all changes made to the tentative budget are indicated, are conducted no sooner than the third Monday in May and no later than the last day in May.
 The Agency Board adopts the budget prior to June 1 and submits it to the Department of Taxation for final approval.
 The revenue classifications and expenditure functions shown in the financial statements are those prescribed by the Nevada Department of Taxation.

 All revisions to the adopted budget are made a matter of public record by actions of the Agency Board.
 Per Nevada law, the budget officer is authorized to transfer budgeted amounts within functions if the Agency Board is notified at the next regular meeting and the action is noted in the official minutes.

 Revisions, which affect the total fund appropriations, are accomplished through formal Agency Board approval.
 Various supplemental appropriations are approved during the year to adjust resources available and to reflect corresponding changes in spending.
 Nevada law (NRS 354.626) requires budgetary control to be exercised at the function level in governmental funds.